 Born Tyrone Stroble, Memphis-based rapper Tyke T is not only a successful solo artist, but also the head of the Driven by Music brand.
 From tours with B.o.B and Boosie Badazz to a number of his songs being featured on shows from MTV, Starz, and VH1, Tyke T is proving that contemporary trap music can win over fans while still being both thoughtful and soulful.
 Tyke T writes:

 “There are so many songs to choose from because Memphis is and has always been so damn bumpin’, but one of my favorite Memphis songs that resonates with me is 8 Ball’s “Stop Playin Games”.
-The reason why I love this record so much is because Memphis is such a “no-nonsense” city mane.
+The reason why I love this record so much is because Memphis is such a “no-nonsense” city man.
 Everybody is on their grind, everybody is out here hustling, trying to get to the money, and we don’t have time for games.
 He’s telling you on the record that if you are “playing games” then you are wasting time and missing out on money.
 So if you are still playing games…..STOP!
-The beat is crazy, and P.Diddy is just being P.diddy on that junt lol.
+The beat is crazy, and P.Diddy is just being P.Diddy on that junt lol.
 It’s fire!”

 You might also be interested in: Famous Memphis Musicians | Memphis Singers